Syuxi/InsightData/README.md

 This code create a mechanism to analyze past years data, specificially calculate two metrics: **Top 10 Occupations** and **Top 10 States** for **certified** visa applications.

-Data are in `input` directory, running the `run.sh` script should execute the main python code in src folder, and produce the results in the `output` folder with two files in txt format: top_10_occupations.txt and top_10_states.txt.

-**Approach:** Each year of data can have different columns.
-Check **File Structure** docs before development.

 # Run instructions

 This project use python3, execute h1b_DataTesting.py or run.sh should work